DouglasPenn23/Instagram/README.md

 2:02:00 - Added feature to login & out
 2:10:00 - Working on Firebase storage
-2:39:40 - Firebase Storage Image upload working
+2:39:40 - Firebase Storage Image upload working 3:21:35 - Working on Comments

+Notes to self:
+- React-Instagram imbed never worked leaving my side right bar broken
+- The entire application breaks down around that unsubscribe button, need to look more into that.